kharbandaraghu/inefficientLinearRegression/README.md

 # inefficientLinearRegression
-This is a brute force linear regression trendline finder code in MATLAB that I wrote just for fun.
+This is a brute force linear regression trend line finder code in MATLAB that I wrote just for fun.